 (8) The RO must also give local public notice of the result of the election.

-(9) The local public notice must set out the contents of the declaration.
+(9) The local public notice must be in the form of Form 19.

 (9A) If applicable, a document approved by the RO detailing the distribution of preference votes must be published on the local government’s official website with, and for the same period as, the copy of the local public notice that is required to be published under section 5.96A(1)(i).